Bishopstone Church of England School is a rural community school, where children become the very best learners they can be.

 The Junior class (KS2)

-Years 3, 4, 5 and 6 work altogether in the afternoons, where Miss Lindsay is currently the class teacher until a new teacher is recruited.
-However, in the morning the class is split into Year 2/3/4 and Year 4/5/6 for English and Maths, with Mrs Morris teaching Year 4/5/6 and Miss Lindsay teaching Yr 2/3/4.
-An educational support assistant works part-time in this class assisting with class, group and special needs work.
+Years 3, 4, 5 and 6 work altogether in the afternoons, where Mrs Morris is the class teacher.
+However, in the morning the class is split into Year 3/4 and Year 5/6 for English and Maths, with Mrs Morris teaching Year 5/6 and Miss Lindsay/Mrs Golding teaching Yr 3/4.
+An educational support assistant works full-time with Mrs Morris, assisting with class, group and special needs work.
 The National Curriculum is fully implemented.